QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 1. Under the KEY column, in the second row, type in the following text **"api-key"**.

-1. Under the VALUE column, in the second row, paste in your Azure search key.
+1. Under the VALUE column, in the second row, paste in your Azure Cognitive Search key.

-1. Click the **Body** tab.
+1. Select the **Body** tab.
 For the body type, select **Raw**

 1. In the **Request body**, copy the following: